Last updated on April 29th, 2022

-As we ended the tour at Teva’s house, which also doubles as the gift shop, he noticed that he’s running late for the family Sunday feast – the ma’a Tahiti.
+As we ended the tour at Teva’s house, which also doubles as the gift shop, he noticed that he was running late for the family Sunday feast – the ma’a Tahiti.
 He invited me to come along, and we headed back to mom’s house by the pearl farm.
 The extended family was all there, along with a few other guests.
 There must have been 20+ people there with enough food to feed an entire battalion.
 There was of course the poisson cru (raw fish in coconut milk), breadfruit, baked bananas, sashimi and a whole lot more.
-It gave me the chance to not only taste authentic Tahitian food, but also to chat with the family and get their taste on life.
-It turns out they’ve traveled quite a bit, to the US and Europe – but they are always happy to return to their little paradise, even if there are no fast food chains, shopping malls or other Western ‘delights’.
+It gave me the chance to not only taste authentic Tahitian food but also to chat with the family and get their taste of life.
+It turns out they’ve traveled quite a bit, to the US and Europe – but they are always happy to return to their little paradise, even if there are no fast-food chains, shopping malls, or other Western ‘delights’.

 Click over to the next page, for a day spent in the ultimate French Polynesian luxury!